sulabhmatele/UdacityND_Capstone_AutonomousCarSystemIntegration/README.md

 ## Overview

-This repo contains the submissions and related material for Udacity "Self Driving Car" Nano degree program's Term 3 - Project 3, "System-Integration"
+This repo contains the submissions and related material for "Team: Think Like Car" for Udacity "Self Driving Car" Nano degree program's Term 3 - Project 3, "System-Integration"

+## Goal of the project
+The main goal of the project is to write different nodes of ROS, to be able to successfully run the code on Udacity self driving car "Carla".
+The code will be first tested on simulator then on car.
+The key implementations are :

++ Detection of Traffic lights - RED, YELLOW, GREEN
++ Stopping car on RED, moving on GREEN
++ Sending the control command on drive by wire, for throttle, brake and steering for car to be controlled and be able to move.

 ![alt text](https://github.com/Udacity-CarND-TeamThinkLikeCar/System_Integration_Submission_TeamThinkLikeCar/blob/master/imgs/carla.png)